 Preclude the development of habitable structures within 100-year floodplains.
-The allowable dwelling unit density for a property shall be calculated based on the area outside the floodplain and the Chesapeake Bay RPAs.
-The allowable dwelling unit density areas of the property encumbered by 100-year floodplain and Chesapeake Bay RPAs shall be based upon the maximum density permitted by the existing zoning of the property at the time of adoption of the 1998 Comprehensive Plan.
-Other relevant Comprehensive Plan components-such as the capacity of the transportation network, environmental constraints, and zoning requirements-must be addressed, as well, in determining the appropriate number of dwelling units on a property.
+The allowable dwelling unit density for a property in the Urban and Suburban Area shall be calculated based on the area outside the floodplain, the Chesapeake Bay RPAs, and areas shown in an environmental constraints analysis submitted with a rezoning or special use permit application with wetlands; 25 percent or greater slopes; areas with 15 percent or greater slopes in conjunction with soils that have severe limitations; soils with a predominance of marine clays; public water supply sources; and critically erodible shorelines and stream banks.
+The allowable dwelling unit density areas of the property encumbered by such features shall be based upon the maximum density permitted by the existing zoning of the property at the time of adoption of the Comprehensive Plan.
+Other relevant Comprehensive Plan components - such as the capacity of the transportation network, environmental constraints, and zoning requirements - must be addressed, as well, in determining the appropriate number of dwelling units on a property.